Peterforyou/web3bridge-task-1/README.md

 ### The challenge
 The challenge is to build out this 3-column preview card component and get it looking as close to the design given as possible.

-Users should be able to:
-- View the optimal layout depending on their device's screen size
-- See hover states for interactive elements

 ### Screenshot

 ![](./images/Annotation%202022-08-06%20013555.png)